dfinity/motoko/design/StableRegions.md

 ### Migration from earlier designs into region system

-#### Prior versions
+#### Stable memory format versions

+The first 32 bits of stable memory record a version number.

+Including this design, there are three possible verions (`0`, `1`, or `2`):

+ 0. Stable vars only.
- 1. Direct access to IC0 API, with no stable vars.
+ 1. Stable vars *plus* direct access to IC0 API, including `grow`.
- 2. Like 1, but with one or more stable vars as well.
+ 2. Region system, where direct access still works through region zero.

-In both cases (1) and (2), we wish to migrate into the region system, with its own internal versioning.
+In both cases (`0`) and (`1`), we wish to migrate into the region system (`2`), with its own internal versioning.

-To do so, we will bump the version of the region system during upgrades, to distinguish it from both (1) and (2), which each have their own temporary version numbers during an upgrade.
+To do so, we will bump the version of the region system during upgrades.

+##### Version 0 migration.

+To migrate from version 0 to version 2, there is nothing additional to do for existing data.

+The region system detects this case by measuring the zero-sized stable memory during its initialization.

+##### Version 1 migration: Version 1 stable memory *as* region 0 in Version 2.

+To migrate from version 1, we must perserve existing data.

+In effect, all existing data will retain its logical order as (pre-allocated) region 0.

+To accomodate the meta data of the region system (to migrate from version 1 to version 2), we move the first block of region 0, physically.

+Then, we reformat the first block of stable memory as the region meta data block.

+The rest of the blocks become part of region 0, with its first block stored at the end of physical memory.